Trump says Microsoft is one of the companies eyeing TikTok

 “I would say yes,” Trump told reporters when asked if Microsoft was one of the companies interested in helping to bring about a new ownership of TikTok, a requirement set by Congress to keep the app functioning in the U.S.

-Trump added that other companies were also interested in purchasing TikTok, but wouldn’t provide a list.
+Trump added on Monday other companies were also interested in purchasing TikTok, but wouldn’t provide a list.

-“I like bidding wars because you make your best deals,” Trump said as he spoke to reporters aboard Air Force One while flying back to Washington from Miami, where Republican House members were holding a conference.
+“I like bidding wars because you make your best deals,” Trump said as he spoke to reporters aboard Air Force One while flying from Miami, where Republican House members were holding a conference, back to Washington.

-More on TikTok in WA: TikTok expands office presence in Bellevue despite looming ban

-Microsoft declined to comment.
-Representatives for TikTok did not immediately respond to a request for comment.
+Representatives for Microsoft and TikTok did not immediately respond to a request for comment.

-In one of his first acts in office last week, Trump extended the deadline for TikTok to find new ownership that satisfies the government by 75 days, to April 4 from January 19.
+In one of his first acts in office last week, Trump extended the deadline for TikTok to find new ownership that satisfies the government by 75 days, from January 19 to April 4.

 The president has said that he’s looking for the ultimate purchaser to give the U.S. a 50% stake in the company, which is owned by China-based ByteDance.
 But the details remain murky, and its unclear whether he’s proposing control of the app by the government or another U.S. entity.